[an error occurred while processing this directive]

 - Benefit period.
 Some insurance policies limit the amount of time they will go on paying for each illness or injury.
 In that case, after the benefit period for a condition has expired, you must pay the full cost of continuing treatment of the illness, even if you are still insured by the company.
 A policy with a long benefit period provides the best coverage.

 - Exclusions: Some insurance policies may exclude coverage for certain conditions.
 The J regulations require that if a particular activity is a part of your Exchange Visitor program, your insurance must cover injuries resulting from your participation in that activity.
 Read the list of exclusions carefully so that you understand exactly what is not covered by the policy.

 In addition to the deductible, co-insurance, and exclusions described in the preceding section, the State Department has established the following requirements for the type and amounts of coverage you must carry if you hold J-1 or J-2 status:

-- If you should die in the United States, the policy must provide at least $7,500 in benefits to send your remains to your home country for burial.
+- If you should die in the United States, the policy must provide up to $25,000 in benefits to send your remains to your home country for burial.
 This is called repatriation of remains.
-(Dartmouth College J Exchange Program visitors are automatically covered for Repatriation of Remains).

-- If, because of a serious illness or injury, you must be sent home on the advice of a doctor, the policy must pay up to $10,000 for the expenses of your travel.
+- If, because of a serious illness or injury, you must be sent home on the advice of a doctor, the policy must pay up to $50,000 for the expenses of your travel.
 This is called medical evacuation.
-(Dartmouth College J Exchange Program visitors are automatically covered for Medical Evacuation).

 - The policy may establish a waiting period before it covers pre-existing conditions (health problems you had before you bought the insurance) as long as the waiting period is reasonable by current standards in the insurance industry.